Key Associates

 Nicholas Kotch, Johannesberg

-Nick Kotch is a media consultant, journalism trainer and news correspondent.
-Formerly Africa Bureau Chief for Reuters, and a 27-year veteran of that wire service, he now travels widely on the continent, conducting courses for journalists and those who work with them.
-Nick also runs workshops for people and groups who want to communicate more effectively, particularly with the media.
+Nick Kotch has worked as a media consultant, journalism trainer and news correspondent and senior editor.
+Formerly Africa Bureau Chief for Reuters, and a 27-year veteran of that wire service, he has travelled widely on the continent, conducting courses for journalists and those who work with them.
+Nick has also run workshops for people and groups who want to communicate more effectively, particularly with the media.
 He was one of the Eminent Persons in the Commonwealth Observer Group at Cameroon's presidential elections in 2004.
+He was recently appointed Africa Editor for Business Day newspaper.

 Andy Hill, Nairobi